pietrobraione/jbse/README.md

 }
 ```

-If you now run the `RunIf.main` method you will obtain an output of this kind:
+By running the `RunIf.main` method you will obtain approximately this kind of output:

 ```
 This is the Java Bytecode Symbolic Executor's Run Tool (JBSE v.0.5).